 |Position:||Director of Athletics|

 Cobb was hired in August of 2014 to build a winning program “the right way” per President Mark Becker.
-Since his hire, multiple new facilities have opened, while student-athletes maintained above a 3.0 Grade Point Average for the eighth-straight year, including a record 3.18 GPA in spring 2016.
-Georgia State also received the Sun Belt’s Institutional Graduation Award once again in 2016, the second time the department has been honored since returning to the Sun Belt in 2013.
+Since his hire, multiple new facilities have opened, while student-athletes maintained above a 3.0 Grade Point Average for the 10th-straight year, including a record 3.3 GPA in spring 2017.
+Georgia State also received the Sun Belt's Institutional Graduation Award twice under his tenure.

-On the field, the Panthers have garnered unprecedented success as football earned its first-ever appearance in a bowl game in 2015, just months after the men’s basketball team pulled off a shocking upset in the NCAA tournament.
-Georgia State programs have combined to win three Sun Belt Conference championships in his first two seasons.
+On the field, the Panthers have garnered unprecedented success as football earned its first-ever appearance in a bowl game in 2015 and two years later winning the AutoNation Cure Bowl in Orlando.
+Men's basketball pulled off a shocking upset in the NCAA tournament in 2015 and returned again in 2018.
+Since returning to the Sun Belt in 2013, men's basketball has won more games than any other program in the league.
+Georgia State programs have combined to win seven Sun Belt Conference championships in his first four seasons, including men's basketball and women's tennis this past year.

 Before returning to Atlanta, Cobb spent nine years as the Director of Athletics at Appalachian State.

-Previously he worked for six years honing his business acumen with the Atlanta Sports Council, the Chick-Fil-A Peach Bowl and the Georgia Dome, before his first venture into college athletics as an administrator at his alma mater, NC State.
+Previously he worked for six years honing his business acumen with the Atlanta Sports Council, the Chick-Fil-A Peach Bowl, and the Georgia Dome, before returning to his alma mater, NC State.

 Through the implementation of the department's strategic plan, Cobb is focused on building a Culture of Success at Georgia State based on five themes: Academic Achievement, Competitive Greatness, Ethical Behavior, Social Responsibility, and Community Engagement.

-Cobb and his wife, Lindsay, have a son and daughter, 19-year-old Harrison, a freshman basketball player at Hampden Sydney College, and 15-year-old Branan, who is a high school sophomore.
-Lindsay Cobb was an All-ACC goalkeeper for the NC State women’s soccer team from 1988-90.
+Cobb and his wife, Lindsay, have a son and daughter, 21-year-old Harrison, a junior basketball player at Hampden-Sydney College, and 18-year-old Branan, who is a high school senior softball player.
+Lindsay Cobb was an All-ACC goalkeeper for the NC State women's soccer team from 1987-90.